Colleen M. Casey, Psy.D.

 Progress: How long does therapy take?

 The timeline varies for each person, as everyone progresses at their own pace.
 Therapy isn't always linear and meaningful change takes time.
-That said, Dr. Casey works collaboratively with clients to identify concrete strategies that can provide relief in the short-term while working toward longer-term goals.
+That said, I work collaboratively with clients to identify concrete strategies that can provide relief in the short-term while working toward longer-term goals.

 Is it okay to talk about progress?

 Absolutely!
-Dr. Casey welcomes and encourages conversations about how therapy is going.
+I welcome and encourage conversations about how therapy is going.
 Feel free to share if there's something you've been wanting to address, or if you have thoughts about what's working well and what might need adjustment.

 No, psychologists cannot prescribe medication.
-If medication may be helpful, Dr. Casey can refer you to a psychiatrist, psychiatric nurse practitioner, or suggest you consult with your primary care physician.
+If medication may be helpful, I can refer you to a psychiatrist, psychiatric nurse practitioner, or suggest you consult with your primary care physician.

 Ending Therapy: How do I know when I'm finished?

-It's helpful to revisit your original goals and discuss your progress with Dr. Casey.
-When you both feel ready to conclude, she typically recommends 2-4 closing sessions to reflect on the progress you've made, identify any areas you'd like to continue working on independently, and process the ending of your therapeutic relationship.
+It's helpful to revisit your original goals and discuss your progress.
+When we both feel ready to conclude, I typically recommend 2-4 closing sessions to reflect on the progress you've made, identify any areas you'd like to continue working on independently, and process the ending of your therapeutic relationship.

-Please contact Dr. Casey in the form below or at drcolleencasey@gmail.com
+Please contact me in the form below or at drcolleencasey@gmail.com

 Please reach out to schedule a free introductory call.
-Please do not include confidential information below.
+For your privacy, do not include confidential information below.

 Arlington Location